 - Not as much support on the ends of the table

-Both the Amish Fulton Trestle Dining Table and the Amish Ensenada Single Pedestal Table come with choice of geared slides or ball bearing slides.
+The Amish Clydes Trestle Dining Table comes with choice of geared slides or ball bearing slides.

 Take an up close look at table slides in action in The Essential Guide to Table Extensions video.

 DutchCrafters solid wood leg tables contain wood slides.
 A leg table has support on the ends from the legs.
 The wood slides are made to bow upwards (curve, or lift up in the opposite direction) to adjust for the weight of the table top.
 This offers additional support in the center when leaves are added.
 Wood slides used for leg tables will support the table all the way around.
 The bigger the table gets (as more extensions are added) the more support it will need.